 - With the mixer on low, slowly add the whisked dry ingredients, then the chopped crystallized ginger and the white chocolate.

-- Form the dough into 1–1.5 inch balls, and roll each in the extra granulated sugar.
+- Form the dough into 1–1.5 inch balls.

 - Place them on the prepared baking sheets (8 per sheet pan) and lightly press a few extra pieces of white chocolate into each ball (don’t squish too much!).